Yezun-hikari/AniWorld-Downloader/README.md

 ## License

 This project is licensed under the **[MIT License](LICENSE)**.
-For more details, see the LICENSE file.
+For more details, see the LICENSE file or click the blue text above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>